netobserv/documents/blogs/agent_metrics_perf/index.md

 ![Buffer sizes](./images/buffer-sizes.png)

 Even if there are five metrics, it shows mostly three things: the deduper cache size, the hashmap size and the accounter cache size. `deduper-map` and `deduper-list` should normally be identical, as well as `hashmap-total` and `hashmap-unique`.
 They were mostly duplicated for debugging.
 If you find that they aren't identical, that might be an indication that something isn't going as expected.
-[Let us know](https://github.com/netobserv/netobserv-ebpf-agent/issues).
+In that case, feel free to [open a github issue](https://github.com/netobserv/netobserv-ebpf-agent/issues) to discuss.

 ## What can we learn already?

 The buffer size metrics tell us that the hashmaps are containing between 15K and 25K elements, which is a sum for every eBPF Agent pods.
-I'm interested to know if my hashmap configuration isn't over-sized.
+We are interested to know if the hashmap configuration isn't over-sized.
 We can click the Inspect link and edit a little bit the promQL to see per-pod utilization:

 `netobserv_agent_buffer_size{name="hashmap-unique"}` shows per-pod maps size, or `max(netobserv_agent_buffer_size{name="hashmap-unique"})` shows the maximum map utilization across pods.